Ren Bishi: Early life

 Ren Bishi was born in rural Hunan to a teacher's family.
 He entered Hunan First Normal University in 1915 and collaborated with Mao Zedong to set up the Russian Research Center at the school in 1920.
 In the same year, he also joined the youth wing of the soon-to-be Chinese Communist Party in Shanghai.
 In May 1921, Ren and five others - including Liu Shaoqi and Xiao Jinguang - embarked on a chartered trip to the Soviet Union, going around Nagasaki, Vladivostok and the White movement blockade.
 Arriving in August 1921, the six of them entered the Communist University of the Toilers of the East.
 Ren joined the Chinese Communist Party in 1922 and replaced Qu Qiubai as the translator of the history of Western revolutionary movements.
 After completing his studies on 23 July 1924, he arrived in Shanghai in August 1924 after a train ride through Siberia and a chartered boat from Vladivostok.
 Under the orders of the Party, Ren was appointed to be a lecturer of the Russian language at Shanghai University.
 He was appointed to the Zhejiang and Anhui District Committee in 1924 and was responsible for publications such as China Youth, Mission Journal and Friends of Civilians.

 In January 1925, Ren attended the Socialist Youth League of China's Third National People's Congress as the praesidium and changed the organization's name from "Socialist Youth League" to the "Chinese Communist Youth League".
-With Zhang Tailei being posted elsewhere in May 1925, Ren was appointed as the First Secretary of the Communist Youth League, in charge of leading the May Thirtieth movement.
+With Zhang Tailei being posted elsewhere in May 1925, Ren was appointed the First Secretary of the Communist Youth League, in charge of leading the May Thirtieth Movement.
 Despite the failure of the movement, Ren was able to consolidate and utilise the Youth League to vastly expand its membership soon after.
 In early April 1926, he married Chen Congying in Shanghai.
 Ren left for Moscow to attend the Communist Youth International Executive Committee Sixth Plenum in October and stayed in the Soviet Union until March the following year.